aauss/epi-quark/README.md

 conda activate epi-quark
 ```

 to activate the conda environment.
-You should be read to go.
+You should be ready to go.

 ### Docs

-If you want to build the documentation, run
+To build the documentation, run

 ```
 cd docs/
 make html
 ```
-which will build the sphinx-based documentation.
-Simply open the `index.html` which will be created and saved under `docs/build/html/index.html`.
+which will build the sphinx-based HTML documentation.
+Open the index page `docs/build/html/index.html` to access and navigate it.

-### pre-commit
+### Pre-commit

 If you want to check your code before committing it, you can use `pre-commit` to run CI checks set up for this repo.

 To install git hook scripts to evaluate your code, run